malachi-iot/estdlib/docs/container/unordered_map.md

 # Architecture

+A feature of `unordered_map` architecture is despite `erase` or `insert` operations, pointers to existing items *remain stable* by default.
+Outlined here is how that operates, though those details are largely opaque to the programmer.

 ## Key Nullability

 Items are indicated as null or active by way of its key.

-BEWARE: This can cause problems if your key needs to be "0".
-See `unordered_traits` Nullability
+This can cause problems if your key needs to be "0".
+In that scenario you have two options:

+* Activate `Nullability` capability
+* Leverage `estd::optional` for your keys

 ## Garbage Collection